-Get To The Core II - Revenge of the Depths (expired)
+Get To The Core II - Revenge of the Depths (closed)

 Core photography is a rich source of geological information that contains important textural, mineralogical and geotechnical information.
 We have millions of core images that are currently underutilized in exploration and mining due to inconsistencies in the data, and the arduous task of transforming historical photography into the cropped and depth-registered form required.
 As a new generation of image analysis techniques are becoming more powerful and prevalent within exploration and mining, these large image repositories are now a rich sources of quantitative data.